bbatsov/helm-projectile/README.md

 user - helm-projectile is already properly configured and ready for action.

+### Debian and Ubuntu

+Users of Debian 9 or later or Ubuntu 16.04 or later may `apt-get install elpa-helm-projectile`.

 ## Usage

 For those who prefer helm to ido, the command `helm-projectile-switch-project`